Minister of Defence (India)

-The minister of defence (ISO: Rakṣā Maṁtrī) is the head of the Ministry of Defence and a high ranking minister of the Government of India.
-The defence minister is one of the most senior portfolios in the Union Cabinet as well as being a high-level minister in the union cabinet.

-The defence minister additionally serves as president of the Institute for Defence Studies and Analyses, and as chancellor of the Defence Institute of Advanced Technology and of the National Defence University.
-The individual is usually a member of Cabinet Committee on Security.
+The Minister of Defence or the Defence Minister (ISO: Rakṣhā Mantrī), is the head of the Ministry of Defence and a high-ranking minister in the Union Council of Ministers of the Government of India.
+The defence minister additionally serves as president of the Institute for Defence Studies and Analyses, and as the chancellor of the Defence Institute of Advanced Technology and the National Defence University.
+The minister is usually a member of the Cabinet Committee on Security, and the National Security Council.
+The defence minister is assisted by a minister of state and, less commonly by a deputy minister.

-The first defence minister of independent India was Baldev Singh Chokkar, who served in Prime Minister Jawaharlal Nehru's cabinet during 1947–52.
-A. K. Antony is the longest serving defence minister in history from 26 October 2006 till 26 May 2014.
-Rajnath Singh is the current defence minister serving from 30 May 2019 till date.
+The first defence minister of independent India was Baldev Singh of the Indian National Congress, who served in the First Nehru ministry from 1947 to 1952.
+A. K. Antony of the Congress has had the longest tenure, serving for seven years and 212 days from 26 October 2006 till 26 May 2014.
+Rajnath Singh of the Bharatiya Janata Party is the incumbent defence minister, serving since 30 May 2019.